vm3fk5dla2/Wrist_based_gesture_recognition/README.md

 2. **Model training and validation** using an ultra-light 1-D CNN.
 3. **Real-time BLE inference** with calibration, min–max normalization, live signal monitoring, CSV logging, and cursor-feedback control.

-> **Publication note.** Before public release, replace all placeholders in this README, archive the final code release with a persistent identifier such as a DOI, add a licence, and provide either the raw/processed data or a precise data-access statement.
-A GitHub link alone is not sufficient for long-term reproducibility.

 ---

 ## Contents